Skip to content

 Accept payment methods from around the globe with a secure, embeddable UI component.

-The Payment Element is a UI component for the web that accepts 40+ payment methods, validates input, and handles errors.
+The Payment Element is a UI component for the web that lets you accept more than 100 payment methods, validates input, and handles errors.
 Use it alone or with other elements in your web app’s front end.

 Customer location